 Member Assistance Program

-The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can put your health and job in jeopardy.
-Our services are free, confidential, professional and supportive.
+The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can affect your mental health and potentially put your job in jeopardy.
+Our services are free, confidential and professional.

-As a UFT member, you may receive short-term individual counseling a trained licensed mental health professional through MAP.
+As a UFT member, you may receive short-term counseling with a trained licensed mental health professional through MAP.
+Additionally, we have an on-staff psychiatrist who assesses and provides support to our members.

 MAP offers various support groups in which all members can come together to share their experiences, stories, tips, and find comfort with each other.